johnkdunyo/starter-hugo-academic/content/authors/admin/_index.md

 ---
 **Background:** I am a software developer at [Broadspectrum](https://broadspectrumdigitalpayments.com/) Ghana, where I help build payment gateways.
 Before joining Broadspectrum, I obtained a first-class bachelor's degree in Computer Engineering from Kwame Nkrumah University of Science and Technology (KNUST), Ghana.
 Throughout my undergraduate studies, I have always been involved in interdisciplinary research that sought to address the many problems we face as a country, continent, and race.
 I also served as the organizing secretary of the Association of Computer Engineering Students (ACES), KNUST, where I helped run programs that sought to bridge the classroom-industry gap among the students.

-**Research Interests**: My primary research interests include Computer Vision, Machine Learning, Big Data Analytics, Embedded Systems and Internet of Things (IoT).
-I am very interested in working at the intersection of Systems and Artificial Intelligence (AI)/ Machine Learning (ML) to build the next generations of intelligent computer systems that would allow us to fully harness the power of AI/ML for solving problems.
+**Research Interests**: My primary research interests include Computer Vision, Machine Learning, Big Data Analytics, Embedded Systems, Robotics and Internet of Things (IoT).
+I am very interested in working at the intersection of Systems and Artificial Intelligence (AI) / Machine Learning (ML) to build the next generation intelligent computer systems that would allow us to fully harness the power of AI/ML to solve problems.
 I am very open to exploring new fields and learning about new things.

 I have built a couple of startups.
 Key among them is [FarmSens](http://farmsens.netlify.app/), the next-generation smart soil sensors with real-time farm analytics.
 I spend most of my free time running and improving FarmSens.
 I also love to volunteer on a number of initiatives, from teaching high school students Maths and Science to providing technical and business mentorship to budding entrepreneurs in Kumasi, Ghana.